DenisYurkov/Choice-Is-Yours/README.md

-Choice Is Yours - console game in C++.
+Choice Is Yours - cmd game on C++.